 The Plaza Mayor (the old Auqaypata or Plaza del Guerrero): In the time of the Incas, in this immense plaza, the ceremony took place in the middle of the great Ushnu (ceremonial platform).

 Saqsaywaman (voice derived from the Quechua terms "saqsay" and "waman", which translated into Spanish means "satiate falcon").
 It is located at 3,555 m.s., a kilometer from the Inca district of Qollqanpata.
 It was the Royal House of the Sun and temple consecrated to the Lightning, according to Garcilaso.
 Here since 1944 the central part of the contemporary Inti Raymi takes place before an impressive crowd.

 First-time visitors could see that people in Cusco prepare themselves for the celebration days before june 24, date when everyone will be able to appreciate a traditional festival with costumes, luxury banquets, festive music and historical recreations that you will never forget.
 Don’t miss Inti Raymi this year, come to Cusco!

 Fiestas del Cusco, Pie Experiencies, Peru Hop

-EXCLUSIVE EMAIL OFFERTSExclusive access to, special offers and promotions
+EXCLUSIVE EMAIL DEALSAccess to special offers and promotions